bvanderveen/fcs/readme.md

   - Automatic turn coordinator
   - Total energy controller (altitude, speed, angle-of-attack)

-What it will do:
+## What it will do:

 - Autonomous landing

-Design intent:
+## Design intent:

 I wrote this thing in C because I wanted to use the LLVM toolchain to target embedded systems.
 Higher level applications (glass cockpit, flight planner) will be writ in Clojure.

 System maintains a state singleton in memory that can be read or written to over UDP.
 At the start of the loop the system reads values from the network, updates the state as necessary.
 Then the control phase updates steps its algorithm forward in time according to the values read from the system state.
 Finally, any selected output values will be broadcast.

+## Setting system state

+Configure it to listen on a port (dig in source for now).

+Huck UDP packets of JSON at that port.
+For example, you could just hook a joystick to it:

+    [
+    {"name": "state.effector.aileron", "value": .12`},
+    {"name": "state.effector.rudder", "value": .11},
+    {"name": "state.effector.elevator", "value": .21}
+    ]

+Input packets can be single name-value pairs or arrays of name-value pairs

-## Selecting values
+## Selecting output values

-Send the JSON message to the listener:
+There are some special values that control the output behavior.
+You can select a UDP destination and port, and specify the values you want to see output.

+`{"name": "state.output.destination.ip", "value": "192.168.0.1" }`
+`{"name": "state.output.destination.port", "value": 34231 }`
-`{"name": "state.output": [ ... names of states to be output ... ]}`
+`{"name": "state.output.values", "value": [ "state.sensor.latitude", "state.sensor.longitude" ]}`

 For a list of names see `state.h`.

-The values are output in the perfectly adequate X-Plane format.

-`"DATA\0"` followed N of:

-    struct xplane_message_data
-    {
-        uint32_t index; //
-        float data[8]; // these are 32 bits each on my system };

-That's the string `"DATA\0"` followed by N * 9 32-bit numbers.
-The `index` integer value will indicate what the following floats values mean.
-Exactly what means what is TBD.
+JSON typed values are not broadcast.
+Each broadcast packet is a 32-bit float representing a value named in `state.output.values`, in corresponding order.